Epreez/amulet-lines/LINES.md

 7. Grab Tolaria West and bounceland, floating 9 mana, returning tolaria west with the bounce trigger.
 Transmute for pact, pact for analyst.
 8. Cast and crack analyst, returning mirrorpool, tolaria west, a bounceland, urza's cave, and 2 echoing deeps each copying urza's cave.
 9. Float 16 mana, leaving all 3 urza's cave untapped and bouncing tolaria west.
 Transmute tolaria west for zuran orb and cast it, 13 mana.
 10. Crack 2 caves, one for shifting woodlands and 1 for urza's saga, 7 mana.
-Float 2 mana from these lands, sac them to zuran orb and start looping.
+Float 2 mana from these lands, sac urza's saga to zuran orb and start looping.

 ### Result